 The Association's Chairman and the Senior Independent ('expert') Director receive a fixed fee paid monthly in arrears.
 Other non-executive directors (except for the two Manager directors) receive a fee per meeting attended, with the Chairman and members of the Risk & Audit Group receiving additional fees for attending the meetings of the RAG.
 These fees are paid in arrears at the end of each financial year.
-Members of the MRC currently receive a fixed annual fee and a fee per meeting attended.
+Members of the MRC receive a fee per meeting attended.
 The level of remuneration is considered annually by the Association's Remuneration Group, which makes recommendations to the Board.